-Congratulations!
-We’re excited to help you on your journey to a healthier, more attractive smile.
-To set yourself up for success, it’s important that you know what foods to avoid with metal braces.
+Our orthodontist in Ann Arbor, MI, is excited to help you on your journey to a healthier, more attractive smile.
+However, to set yourself up for success, it’s important that you know what foods to avoid with metal braces.
 That way, you’ll be able to maintain good oral hygiene and stay focused on your smile goals.

 What Foods Should I Avoid with Metal Braces?